What is Alabama Rot?(Cutaneous and Renal Glomerular Vasculopathy)

 Unfortunately, if an infected dog develops kidney failure, there are currently no effective treatments and at this stage, the condition is usually fatal.
 However, clinical research and investigations into the disease are being carried out, and the Royal Veterinary College have reported some success in treating these patients using a technique known as plasmapheresis to filter toxins from the blood.

 Can other animals (or people) get Alabama Rot?

 So far Alabama Rot only seems to affect dogs.
 It hasn’t been diagnosed in any humans or other animals.

 David Walker, of Anderson Moores Veterinary Specialists near Winchester, who is leading the national research into this killer disease, warmly welcomed the Animal Friends team to his surgery in February 2019.
-Watch our exclusive video with Dr Walker where he answers questions about the disease.

 Alabama Rot, or CRGV, is still a very rare disease, so there is no need to panic.
 Remain calm and seek advice from your veterinary team if you have any concerns.